 Taking everything into account, the game can be made to last at least 20-25 hours, which whilst quite impressive, ultimately left me wanting more.
 In turn, however, that again made me excited about what kind of directions the developers could take a potential sequel in.
 In my opinion, there is a great amount of possibility to not only expand on the lore and mythology of the game, but to expand on the core concept gameplay, and the number of different gameplay modes too.

 Storyline – 7/10

-Simplistic in general concept, the story follows a general, whom with the help of Earth’s citizens, must fend of a planetary invasion orchestrated by the Kaiju.
+Simplistic in general concept, the story of Kaiju Panic follows a general, with the help of Earth’s citizens, must fend off a planetary invasion orchestrated by the Kaiju.
 Although the game’s story can be viewed as straightforward in scope, it is kept interesting by the series of cutscenes that occur between each level, and how events unfold that depict distinct events that happen around the core plot.
 Some of them also provide the game with a small comedic element, which I found gave it a pretty distinct charm.

 Originality – 8/10

-Overall, Kaiju Panic is the best indie game I have played this year.
+Overall, Kaiju Panic is one of the best indie game I have played.
 It’s charming, addictive, creative, and if a franchise will ever be born from this title, it certainly has a great deal of potential for the future.
 I highly recommend it.